kunalfrk/ShopBridge/README.md

 # Shop Bridge

 **Shop Bridge** is a web application that helps track the different items for sale.
-It is an inventory managememt system which keeps records of the items with their name, description, price and an attached image of the same.
+It is an inventory management system which keeps records of the items with their name, description, price and an attached image of the same.

 This project is built in **ASP.NET MVC (.NET Framework 4.6.1)**